KilianMichiels/Thesis/README.md

 - Run `pod install` in the working directory.
 - Open FacialRecognition.xcworkspace in XCode.
 (Don't run it yet!)
+- Change the developer signing to your own [Apple Developer Account](https://developer.apple.com/).
 - Start your virtual machine with Ubuntu and ROS.
 - Open a terminal in Ubuntu and enter `roscore`.
 - If you haven't installed [ROSBridge](http://wiki.ros.org/rosbridge_suite), do it now.